klavsc/klavsc/README.md

-### Hi there Im Klavs a upcoming and hard working softwere enginee 👋
+### Hi there Im Klavs a upcoming and hard working softwere engineer 👋

 - 🔭 I’m currently working on https://github.com/klavsc/codelex-blog